-IRS Releases Revised Draft for New 6765 Form
+IRS Releases new 6765 Form

 The IRS had previously released a draft version, requesting feedback from external stakeholders and taxpayers.
 The new draft version has taken this feedback into account, alleviating some of the burden on the taxpayers who need to prepare this form.
 Their main goal is to provide taxpayers with a consistent and predefined format and improve the information received for tax administration.

-The new draft version includes the following changes:
+The new version includes the following changes:

 • Optional reporting of Section G